invincible-jha/invincible-jha/README.md

-> The seven agentic platforms above mirror the structure/timelines in your master portfolio. :contentReference[oaicite:4]{index=4}
+> The six agentic platforms above mirror the structure/timelines in your master portfolio. :contentReference[oaicite:4]{index=4}

 ---